Stjernen (II)

-The names of the two Stjernens are complex.
+The nomenclature of the two Stjernens has evolved over time.
 From 1899 to 1940 the original Stjernen was named just Stjernen.
 In 1945 this boat was no longer operational and was no longer called Stjernen.
 This freed up the name for the present Stjernen which is also simply named Stjernen.
 When the old Stjernen was restored she was renamed Stjernen I and is also called Stjernen av 1899.